How To Design A Conversion Funnel For Improved Customer Experience

 Stage 2: Interest

 Once you have a steady stream of traffic coming into your website, you can think of ways to engage your leads.
 This could be done by offering high-quality blogs/ebooks/webinars for free.
-In marketing terms, we call this micro-conversions.
+In marketing terms, we call these micro-conversions.

 You could also drive campaigns that centre around unbeatable deals and offers, in addition to making your website/app aesthetically pleasing.